 There is quite a bit of paperwork involved.
 After the initial creation of the Declaration of Trust, the grantor must create and sign new deeds each time she adds an asset to the Trust.
 For example, if the grantor decides to leave her own house to a beneficiary in the Trust, the grantor must sign a deed, specifying that she owns the house as trustee of her Living Trust.
 This paperwork may seem burdensome; however, the process is much more efficient today because living trusts have grown to be so common.

-The Importance of Also Having a Last Will and Testament
+The Importance of Also Having a Pourover Will

 Some jurisdictions recognize what is called a “Pour-Over Will.”
 This is a type of decree that orders all of the grantor’s property to “pour” into her Trust, at the Time Of her Death.
 That way, all of her assets would be distributed to the beneficiaries named in the Trust, and none of her assets would fall into probate.
 Not all states recognize this; so, be sure to check your state’s laws.